elastic/elasticsearch/README.md

 As with any other plugin, simply run:
 ``bin/plugin -install elasticsearch/elasticsearch-hadoop-repository-hdfs/1.3.0.M2``

+[NOTE]: 1.3.0 M2 has not been released yet, please build and install the plugin manually

 ## Development Snapshot
 Grab the latest nightly build from the [repository](http://oss.sonatype.org/content/repositories/snapshots/org/elasticsearch/elasticsearch-hadoop-repository-hdfs/) again through Maven: